Mokkapps/website/src/content/posts/2019-07-06___how-i-set-up-a-new-angular-project/index.md

 * You commit a working piece of software which may include multiple parts like frontend and backend
 * One toolchain setup
-* Dependency management is easier
+* Dependency management is easier, e.g. all applications & libs in a Nx workspace share one `package.json` and can thus use the same Angular version
 * Code can be split into composable modules
 * Consistent developer experience